-After your surgery, your doctor or nurse will ask about any pain your child may have.
+After surgery, your doctor or nurse will ask about any pain your child may have.
 Whenever your child is asked to take a medication, especially a new one, ask what it is for and its side effects.
 This will ensure that you are kept informed.
-Be sure to review your child's discharge instructions.
-If you have any questions or concerns about the instructions or any medication, ask the doctor or nurse.
+If you have questions or concerns about any medication, ask the doctor or nurse.

-School or employment excuses are available upon request in the Recovery Room.
+School or employment excuses are available upon request.

-Caring for You Child at Home After Surgery
+Caring for Your Child After Surgery